OA-DET3D: Embedding Object Awareness as a General Plug-in for Multi-Camera 3D Object Detection: Experiments

+We perform experiments using various backbone networks, including ResNet50, ResNet101, and V2-99~\cite{vovnet}, each under respective pre-training conditions.
+Consistent with prior studies, the ResNet50 and ResNet101 models are pre-trained with nuImages~\cite{nuScenes} weights.
+Additionally, to demonstrate the scalability of our approach, we extend our evaluation to the nuScenes \texttt{test} set, utilizing the V2-99 backbone initialized from the DD3D~\cite{DD3D} checkpoint.
+For Argoverse 2, we use the V2-99 weights pre-trained in DDAD~\cite{DDAD} and further trained on the nuScenes train set with FCOS3D~\cite{FCOS3D}, consistent with previous works~\cite{PETR, streampetr}.

+\parsection{Implementation Details of \systemname} We set up three versions of \systemname: tiny, small, and base, each with varying input resolutions, backbones, feature dimensions, and sizes of BEV grids.

-The key modules attached to the general pipeline in \systemname include a 2D objection head, a depth head with object-level supervision, an object-centric pseudo-3D feature generator, and an object-aware feature fusion module.
-To select foreground regions, we insert an FPN with 256 channels and an FCOS head after the backbone to predict the 2D bounding boxes.
-The depth head is lightweight and consists of only one layer of convolution with $K\times2$ channels followed by a softmax, where $K=80$ is the number of depth bins in our network.
-In the object-centric pseudo-3D feature generator, we select the foreground pixels in depth maps with the predicted 2D bounding boxes, and use the camera intrinsics and extrinsics to generate the foreground 3D pseudo-LiDAR point clouds.
-In the next step, the pseudo point clouds are voxelized and then fed to a voxel network composed of 4 layers of 3D sparse convolutions to obtain an 8$\times$ downsampled volume.
-We flatten the volume along the $z$-axis to obtain a BEV output.
-For the object-aware feature fusion module, we use 3 encoder layers, each following the conventional structures of deformable transformer~\cite{Deformable-DETR}.
-The attention layers are replaced with the voxel deformable self attention and the depth deformable cross attention. \paragraph{Training.} We broadly follow the training strategies of the two baselines.
-All models are trained for 24 epochs with AdamW~\cite{adamw} optimizer and a learning rate of 2e-4.
-The learning rate multiplier of VoVNet-99~\cite{vovnet} and ResNet-101~\cite{ResNet} as the backbone for the base version is 0.1.
-With BEVDet as the baseline, we train the model with a batch size of 1 per GPU on 10 NVIDIA GeForce RTX 3090 GPUs.
-With BEVFormer as the baseline, we decay the learning rate with a cosine annealing~\cite{cosinedecay}, a batch size of 1 per GPU on 8 NVIDIA GeForce RTX A6000 GPUs.
-We train the entire model in an end-to-end manner.
+\systemname incorporates several key modules into its general pipeline, including a 2D objection head, a depth head with object-level supervision, an object-centric pseudo-3D feature generator, and an object-aware feature fusion module.
+To identify foreground regions, we introduce an FPN with 256 channels and an FCOS head after the backbone to predict 2D bounding boxes.
+The depth head is lightweight and comprises only one convolutional layer with $K\times2$ channels, followed by a softmax operation.
+Here, $K=80$ denotes the number of depth bins in our network.
+In the object-centric pseudo-3D feature generator, we select foreground pixels in the depth maps using predicted 2D bounding boxes to generate foreground 3D pseudo-LiDAR point clouds.
+Subsequently, we voxelize the pseudo point clouds before feeding them to a voxel network composed of four layers of 3D sparse convolutions to obtain an $8\times$ down-sampled volume.
+We flatten the volume along the z-axis to produce a BEV output.
+For the object-aware feature fusion module, we use three encoder layers, each following the conventional structures of deformable transformer~\cite{Deformable-DETR}.
+Attention layers are replaced with voxel deformable self-attention and depth deformable cross-attention.